Task Me Anything

 \paragraph{Addressing fine-grained queries under a budget.} These fine-grained user queries might involve a large number of tasks to generate and evaluate to obtain query results.
 For example, to obtain the top K tasks of a task generator that model performs the worst, we have to evaluate all the possible tasks.
 To address this, we draw on active learning literature~\cite{karamcheti2021mind}, to implement 3 efficient query results approximation approaches for these fine-grained user queries:

 \circled{1} \textit{Random} randomly samples a subset of task instances from the total possible for that query.
 MLMs are evaluated on only this subset.

 \circled{2} \textit{Fitting} similarly samples a random subset and evaluates MLMs.
 The results are used to train an efficient function approximator for each MLM.
-This function approximator learns to predict an MLM's performance on a task, by featurizing the task-metadata—never actually generating the task instance itself.
+This function approximator learns to predict an MLM's performance on a task, by featurizing the task plan—never actually generating the task instance itself.
 While many model choices are applicable, we adopt the Gaussian Process regressor throughout this work since it renders stable performance in preliminary studies.
 It uses this function to approximate the MLM's performance on the remaining task space.

 \circled{3} \textit{Active} is similar to \textit{fitting} but iteratively trains each function approximator using active learning.
-Given a smaller subset, it trains an initial function, which is then used to sample the most uncertain task instances.
-MLMs are evaluated on these uncertain instances; the results are used to \textit{re-train} the functions again.
+Given a smaller subset, it trains an initial function, which is then used to sample the most task instances that are most likely to lead to improved approximation results.
+MLMs are evaluated on these samples; the results are used to \textit{re-train} the functions again.